Your Clemson University ID is your library card

 |Popular reading materials (books, audiobooks)||4 for 4 weeks|

 To find out if the library has a book, journal, CD, DVD, or other item, check the online catalog.

-If an item is listed in the catalog as IN PROCESS, use the In Process Request Form to have it cataloged and held for you at the Circulation Desk.
+If an item is listed in the catalog as IN PROCESS, use the In Process Request Form to have it cataloged and held for you at the Library Services Desk.
 When it has been cataloged, it will be delivered to you.
 (Do NOT use for items listed as On Order or In Pre-Order Process.)
-Bring items for checkout to the Circulation Desk in Cooper Library or the Architecture Library.
+Bring items for checkout to the Library Services Desk in Cooper Library or the Architecture Library.

 You can access your library account online.
 You can view the items you currently have checked out and their due dates.